 Retirement Incentive Benefits are determined in the same way as Unreduced Retirement Benefits.
-However, if you retire before age 55, your Retirement Benefits are reduced to take account of the fact that they are expected to be paid over a longer period of time.
-The following table lists the applicable percentage factors:
+However, if you retire before age 60, your Retirement Benefits are reduced to take account of the fact that they are expected to be paid over a longer period of time.
+Different early retirement factors apply to benefits earned prior to January 1, 2021, and to benefits earned starting January 1, 2021.
+For retirements between age 50 and 60, benefits earned after January 1, 2021, will be reduced using the early retirement factors in effect beginning on January 1, 2021.
+The following table lists the applicable percentage factors:10